sap1ens/sap1ens-blog/source/resume/index.markdown

 **Software Engineer**, September 2011 - March 2014 (2 years 7 months) | Omsk, Russia (Remote) -> Vancouver, BC, Canada

 I’m the first employee of the company and I contributed a lot to  its growth and success.
 In the last 5 years:

 - Bench received $25M+ in funding
 - Bench had grown from 6 to 250+ employees
 - Engineering team had grown from 3 to 30 engineers

 My contributions touched the whole stack.
-When I joined the company I mostly worked on a front-end, rewriting multiple single page web apps, then focused more on API, back-end of the core services and integrations, and finally now I’m responsible for the whole Platform, including infrastructure work, DevOps tools and practices, core back-end services, integrations, microservices architecture and more.
+When I joined the company I mostly worked on a front-end, rewriting multiple single page web apps, then focused more on API, back-end of the core services and integrations, and finally I was responsible for the whole Platform, including infrastructure work, DevOps tools and practices, core back-end services, integrations, microservices architecture and more.

 I always cared a lot about projects we develop and products we ship.
 Everything from tiny UI elements to code quality and team motivation.
 I quickly became a leader for many initiatives and was promoted to the Engineering Lead.
 As an example, I led the transition from Java monolith app to Scala microservices.